platy-org/pdum-genome/contributions/example-hes12.md

-To do this you could build your local sequence search server, or you could just use the Jekely lab [online BLAST tool](https://jekelylab.ex.ac.uk/blast/), which allows the v0.2.1 **transcriptome** to be used as a reference.
+To do this you could build your local sequence search server, or you could just use the Jekely lab [online BLAST tool](https://jekelylab.ex.ac.uk/blast/), which allows the v0.2.1 **transcriptome** to be used as a reference (COMMENT FROM DUYGU: Should we say something like "Make sure to pick v0.2.1 transcriptome not the v0.2.1 genome from the list for your Blast".
 I will paste the sequence of _hes12_ into the query box and hit "BLAST".

 The results look good: